survivejs/webpack-book/manuscript/01_introduction.md

 https://github.com/survivejs/webpack/compare/v1.2.0...v1.3.3
 ```

 The page will show you the individual commits that went to the project between the given version range.
 You can also see the lines that have changed in the book.
-This excludes the private chapters, but it's enough to give you a good idea of the major changes made to the book.

 The current version of the book is **1.3.3**.

 The book is an on-going effort and I welcome feedback through various channels discussed below.
 I expand the guide based on demand to make it serve you as well as I can.
 You can even contribute fixes of your own to the book as the source is available.

 A part of the profit goes towards funding the development of the tool itself.
+Most of it goes to the core developers, including myself.
 You can also [support webpack directly through Open Collective](https://opencollective.com/webpack).

 ## Getting Support